laxmankrishnamurti/Backend/Docker/SectionOne.md

 It allows for the creation and management of all the docker processes.
 It has three major parts to it.

 1. Docker CLI -> We run command on CLI to create and manage docker containers.
-2. Docker API -> It receives that command and keep transfer to Docker Daemon.
+2. Docker API -> It receives that command and transfer to the Docker Daemon and it is also responsible to send back the response which is given by Docker Daemon to the Docker CLI.
 3. Docker Daemon -> Creates and manage the new or existing container object.

 ## Docker Objects